 If you were not a lawyer, what would you be doing?

-Having previously worked for a leading children’s charity, I would probably be working in a project management role, however, my experience in that sector has firmly anchored my passion for putting legal principle and policy into practice.
+Having previously worked for a leading children’s charity, I would probably be working in a project management role, however, my experience in that sector has firmly anchored my passion for putting legal principles and policy into practice.

 If you have any queries or require any further information, please do not hesitate to contact our team of specialist solicitors on 0161 832 3304.